 Contrary to popular belief, cats are not antisocial creatures1.
 In fact, under the right circumstances, they can be incredibly social.
 The misunderstanding tends to come from how cats socialize.

-Cats prefer to display affection in their own cat-like way, such as occasionally rubbing up against you or sitting next to you on the couch.
+Cats prefer to display affection in their cat-like way, such as occasionally rubbing up against you or sitting next to you on the couch.
 While some cats are more affectionate in ways that humans most readily recognize, such as cuddling, many cats socialize with a bit of distance.
-If your cat tends to just sit in the same room as you, that’s his way of socializing!
+If your cat tends to just sit in the same room as you, that is his way of socializing!

 While cats enjoy alone time, they will quickly grow lonely if they are isolated for prolonged periods.
 That means that while you are on vacation, your cat almost certainly misses you, and he is definitely lonely.

-Signs that Your Cat May Be Lonely
+Signs Your Cat May Be Lonely

 All of these situations are surely things you would like to avoid.
 To try and minimize your cat’s feelings of loneliness and isolation, there are some steps you can take to help him out.